ngs-docs/2024-pig-paradigm-workshop/docs/amr.md

 ```
 amrfinder -p CD136.assembly.faa -t 16 -o CD136.amrfinder.tsv --plus
 ```
+(This will take under a minute.)

-This will produce a spreadsheet named `CD136.amrfinder.tsv` that contains a number of columns - you can see the list like so, using `csvtk headers`:
+AMRfinder will produce a spreadsheet named `CD136.amrfinder.tsv` that contains a number of columns - you can see the list like so, using `csvtk headers`: